About the Awards

 The Awards will culminate in a national ceremony that profiles finalists and recognises their achievements.

-Categories for the Awards are engaging, leading, teaching and learning, and governing.
-Our world-renowned Best Evidence Synthesis has shown that these are critical to the quality of education in any country.
+Categories for the Awards represent the dimensions of quality for an education system in any country.
+Our world-renowned Best Evidence Synthesis has shown that they are critical to the quality.

 An additional prize will recognise an area of particular education focus, and will change each year.